iamhappycoder/docker4webdev/README.md

 # Docker4WebDev

-Provides a pre-configured setup with commonly used services like PHP, NodeJS, Apache, MySQL, Redis, and Mailhog out-of-the-box.
+Provides a pre-configured setup with commonly used services like PHP, NodeJS, Apache, PostgreSQL, Redis, and Mailhog out-of-the-box.

 **WARNING: This project is intended for local development only.
 It includes services and tools (like Xdebug) that should never be exposed to the internet for security reasons.
 Use this template to quickly set up a local web development environment, but ensure it is not deployed in a production setting.**